 If the original IPE did not identify SE as a planned service, the IPE must be amended to include SE and the SE service provider.
 All changes to planned SE services must be documented in an IPE or in an IPE amendment.
 Use of service-justification case notes instead of an IPE or IPE amendment is not allowed.

-When completing an IPE for SE, refer to VRSM B-500: Individualized Plan for Employment.
+When completing an IPE for SE, refer to VRSM B-500: Individualized Plan for Employment and Post-Employment.

 …